HepLean Documentation

 For each branch of the original function, there is a case in the induction principle.
 Here "branch" roughly corresponds to tail-call positions: branches of top-level if-then-else and of match expressions.

 For every recursive call in that branch, an induction hypothesis asserting the motive for the arguments of the recursive call is provided.
-If the recursive call is under binders and it, or its proof of termination, depend on the the bound values, then these become assumptions of the inductive hypothesis.
+If the recursive call is under binders and it, or its proof of termination, depend on the bound values, then these become assumptions of the inductive hypothesis.

 Additionally, the local context of the branch (e.g. the condition of an if-then-else; a let-binding, a have-binding) is provided as assumptions in the corresponding induction case, if they are likely to be useful (as determined by MVarId.cleanup).